 Appreciably higher vehicular emissions, approximately 25% greater than the proposed design would be associated with hauling ore to the railroad mainline by truck.
-Since truck traffic would be frequent, a bridge would be required over the highway.
-This presents a visual intrusion that cannot be effectively screened.
+Construction of a bridge over the highway would present a visual intrusion that cannot be effectively screened.
 Two additional truck drivers would be required for the first two years of the operations phase with one additional driver required each of the remaining four years of the operations phase.
 This additional employment might be offset by the loss of employment by others under the proposed action.